rokath/trice/README.md

 ## How to start

-- Get [trice](https://github.com/rokath/trice) or download latest release assets for your system: Source code and compressed binaries
+- Get [trice](https://github.com/rokath/trice) or download latest release assets for your system: Source code and compressed binaries.
 - A port to Darwin should be easy possible.

 ### Either use pre-compiled `trice` binary